-Zero-Knowledge Proofs: How IT Works & Use Cases In 2024
+Zero-Knowledge Proofs: How IT Works & amp; Use Cases In 2025

 The inherent transparency of blockchains provides an advantage in many situations.
 Several smart contract use cases require privacy.
 They need privacy due to various business or legal reasons.
 It uses proprietary data as inputs to trigger a smart contract’s execution.